ballerina-attic/stream-processing/README.md

 + `status` of type `string`

 ### Forever Statement
-Stream processing and Complex Event Processing rules can be written in side the forever statement block.
+Stream processing and Complex Event Processing rules can be written inside the forever statement block.
 Multiple streaming queries can put together in a single Forever block.

 ###### Purpose

-Each streaming query within forever block is an isolated processing unit that independent to each other.
+Each streaming query within forever block is an isolated processing unit that is independent to each other.

 ###### Grammar